zio/zio/docs/datatypes/contextual/index.md

 3. **Service Definition** — Then we create the `Logging` companion object.
 Inside the companion object, we define the service definition with a trait named `Service`.
 Traits are how we define services.
 A service could be all the stuff that is related to one concept with singular responsibility.

-4. **Service Implementation** — After that, we implement our service by creating a new Service and then lifting that entire implementation into the `ZLayer` data type by using the `ZIO.succeed` constructor.
+4. **Service Implementation** — After that, we implement our service by creating a new Service and then lifting that entire implementation into the `ZLayer` data type by using the `ZLayer.succeed` constructor.

 5. **Defining Dependencies** — If our service has a dependency on other services, we should use constructors like `ZLayer.fromService` and `ZLayer.fromServices`.